NunzioDiCroce/DoItNow_App/README.md

 # :rocket: DoItNow_App

-DoItNow is a perfect web application designed for creating to-do lists.
-It helps you plan easly using to-to lists.
+DoItNow is a web application designed for creating to-do lists.
+It helps you plan easly using to-do lists.
 The application is developed using Angular for the frontend, Spring Boot for the backend, and PostgreSQL for data storage.

 ## :fire: Features